For many students, securing student accommodation can feel stressful, due to a growing shortage of student housing in their city of study.

-2. Speak to your university’s accommodation services: Your uni should have a dedicated team that can advise you of housing available in the city, and help you book if you need it.
+Speak to your university’s accommodation services: Your uni should have a dedicated team that can advise you of housing available in the city, and help you book if you need it.
 Especially if you’re moving from overseas, it can be really helpful to speak to them and ask any questions you might have about finding accommodation.

-4. Ask questions on online forums: There are plenty of UK student forums that you can get information on accommodation from real students – The Student Room and Reddit for example.
+Ask questions on online forums: There are plenty of UK student forums where you can get information on accommodation from real students – The Student Room and Reddit for example.
 Here, you can speak with current students about their experience of finding accommodation and get their accommodation recommendations in your city of study.

 More students than ever are choosing to live in purpose-built student accommodation, like Vita Student, rather than house shares.
 This is because it was shown to be the best choice in minimising the cost of living, allowing students to focus more on their studies and less on energy bills.
 Consider what kind of offering you would like before booking, pick out the places you’d like to live, and make sure you keep updated on when rooms become available by signing up for email or social notifications.

 make a sensible choice for you

 Students spend, on average, 60% of their time at university inside their accommodation and one of the most common reasons for first years dropping out is due to their accommodation choices.
 While you need to book quickly, you also want to make sure it will be a space you’re happy with.
 Getting ahead gives you the chance to secure your room without compromise.